abhinav/language-thrift/README.md

 The parser uses [`parsers`] to allow plugging in the underlying parser.
 A default [`trifecta`] based parser is provided.

-The pretty printer uses [wl-pprint].
+The pretty printer supports both, [wl-pprint] and [ansi-wl-pprint].

 Haddock-generated docs are available on [Hackage] and [here].